Consciousness Science (State Space Theory)

 The State Space Theory (SST) of consciousness proposes that consciousness is constituted by hierarchical delay coordinate embedding in plastic recurrent neural networks.
 The core ideas require explanation.
 Delay coordinate embedding is a technique from dynamical systems theory: you take a time series and arrange time-delayed copies of the signal into a higher-dimensional space, reconstructing the geometry of the underlying attractor.
 Takens’ theorem guarantees that this reconstruction preserves the topology of the original system.
 SST holds that biological neural networks perform this operation on their own activity, and that the resulting reconstructed state space is the physical substrate of conscious experience.

-I published the core theory in the Journal of Consciousness Studies in 2025.
+I published the core theory in the Journal of Consciousness Studies in 2025 (Open Access).
 A unification paper extending SST and connecting it to existing frameworks (IIT, Global Workspace Theory, Higher-Order Theories) is published in Nonlinear Dynamics, Psychology, and Life Sciences (2026).
+SST and CDM are listed on Robert Lawrence Kuhn’s Landscape of Consciousness at Closer to Truth.

 Computational Dynamic Monism

 SST requires a metaphysics.
 Computational Dynamic Monism (CDM) provides it.
 CDM holds that computational and physical descriptions of neural processes are two aspects of a single substrate, unified through the mathematics of dynamical systems.
 This avoids both substance dualism and eliminativism by grounding mental properties in the topological and geometric structure of neural state spaces.
-The CDM paper has been submitted to Synthese.
+(Open Access)

 Mathematical Foundations

 With Alessandro Selvitella at Purdue Fort Wayne, I work on the formal underpinnings of SST.
-The central question: under what conditions do smooth embeddings exist in contracting recurrent networks?
+The central question: when do recurrent networks develop smooth internal manifolds that embed their sensory inputs?
 This is not an abstract exercise.
 SST makes a specific claim about what kinds of dynamical systems can support consciousness, and the math has to back it up.
 We characterize the class of systems capable of delay coordinate reconstructions under biologically plausible constraints: contraction, plasticity, finite dimensionality.
-The preprint is on arXiv.
+(Open Access)

 The Unfolding Argument